-Using modern computational techniques, the Theoretical Materials Science Group, within NREL's Energy Sciences directorate, applies quantum mechanics to complex materials, yielding quantitative predictions to guide and interact with experimental explorations.
+Using modern computational techniques, the Theoretical Materials Science Group, within NREL's Chemical and Materials Science Center, applies quantum mechanics to complex materials, yielding quantitative predictions to guide and interact with experimental explorations.
 Current research focuses on the following efforts:

 - Design new photovoltaic materials that can improve solar cell efficiency and reduce its cost.
 Explain the underlying physics of new experimental observations.